 Thursday, October 08, 2009

 I love the way our new balcony photographs from the outside, especially against the deep red of our barn.
-How lucky can one photographer get for the perfect clouds framing the wedding couple, though?
-There was no artistic liberties taken here, I promise!
+How lucky can one photographer get for

 This image of Christi and Mark on our bridge was enhanced to give the appearance of beautiful autumn color.
 It's still just a little early for the Smoky Mountains to have the fall colors they are renowned for, but there's never any harm in taking a few artistic liberties!